cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper.md

 answer2: 'Nothing particularly sticks out at this time. '
 question3: What is the most needed feature Angular is missing?
 answer3: >-
-  Aan ability to layer in reactive programming, also discussed in Mike Ryan's AngularConnect talk "Building with Ivy: Rethinking Reactivity".
+  An ability to layer in reactive programming, also discussed in Mike Ryan's AngularConnect talk "Building with Ivy: Rethinking Reactivity".
 question4: What is the best feature in Angular?
 answer4: >-